AnyChart/docs.anychart.com/Maps/ColorRange.md

 ### Size and position

-When you need to change the distance between the ColorRange and the map itself or between the colorRange and the map field borders, use the {api:anychart.charts.Map#padding}**.padding()**{api} method.
+When you need to change the distance between the ColorRange and the map itself or between the colorRange and the map field borders, use the {api:anychart.charts.Map#padding}padding(){api} method.
 You may define and only argument or all four (if you want them different) for all sides.
 Look at the following sample:

 ```